folio-org/mod-settings/README.md

 Settings are protected by permissions.

-In order to write to a global setting, the client must have permission `settings.global.write.`scope, where scope is used in the setting.
+In order to write to a global setting, the client must have permission `mod-settings.global.write.`scope, where scope is used in the setting.
-To read this type of setting, the client must have `settings.global.read.`scope.
+To read this type of setting, the client must have `mod-settings.global.read.`scope.

-In order to write to a setting with any userId, which we call a user setting, the client must have permission `settings.users.write.`scope , where scope is used in the setting.
-To read this type of setting, the client must have `settings.users.read.`scope.
+In order to write to a setting with any userId, which we call a user setting, the client must have permission `mod-settings.users.write.`scope , where scope is used in the setting.
+To read this type of setting, the client must have `mod-settings.users.read.`scope.

-In order to write to user's own setting, the client must have permission `settings.owner.write.`scope, where scope is used in the setting.
+In order to write to user's own setting, the client must have permission `mod-settings.owner.write.`scope, where scope is used in the setting.
-To read this type of setting, the client must have `settings.owner.read.`scope.
+To read this type of setting, the client must have `mod-settings.owner.read.`scope.

 With 'read' in this context we mean able to read the content of the setting.
 With 'write' in this context we modify storage